 On the Biking Blog “Ride it like you stole it!” which is sadly no more by Dave Dragon, there was a poem “The Biker’s Night Before Christmas”.

-I have posted this before but as this is my last post before Christmas I thought it was worth posting again.
+I have posted this before but as it is Christmas Eve I thought I was worth posting again.

 Twas the night before Christmas, and all through the pad,